garethr/garethr-kubernetes/README.md

 ### Delete resources

-You can also delete the resources we created above by setting the `ensure` property to `absent` in the manifest or using `puppet resouce` like so:
+You can also delete the resources we created above by setting the `ensure` property to `absent` in the manifest or using `puppet resource` like so:

     puppet resource kubernetes_pod sample-pod ensure=absent